GeorgieH/dwp-56688/README.md

 ## Get users by location

 This API is used to get users who are listed as either living in the specified location, or whose coordinates are within a given radius relative to the centre of the location.
 The radius is expressed in metres.
-The example effectively uses a radius of 50 miles.
+The example get users who are either listed as living in London or whose coordinates are within a radius of 50 miles relative to the centre of London.

 - Route: `GET /location/:location/users`
 - Example: `curl http://localhost:3000/location/London/users?radius=80467.2`